-Jay Heon Jung is a Lecturer in Accounting (equivalent to Assistant Professor in the U.S.) at Cass Business School.
-His research interests include equity analysts, capital markets, corporate disclosures and governance.
+Jay Heon Jung is an Assistant Professor of Accounting at Cass Business School.
+His research interests include equity analysts, capital markets, corporate disclosures, and governance.

-He was the very first representative of Korean accounting PhD students to earn the fellowship of the 2014 AAA/Deloitte/Michael Cook Doctoral Consortium in USA.
-After joining Cass Business School in 2016, he held a visiting position (assistant professor) at McCombs School of Business, University of Texas at Austin.
+He was the very first representative of Korean accounting PhD students to attend the 2014 AAA/Deloitte/Michael Cook Doctoral Consortium in USA.
+After joining Cass in 2016, he held visiting positions at McCombs School of Business, University of Texas at Austin, and Carroll School of Management, Boston College (scheduled for spring 2019).

-For his full CV, working papers and qualifications, visit Jay's Personal Website.
+For more information, including his full CV, visit Jay's Personal Website.

 - Capital Markets